hypervel/hypervel.org/docs/docs/collections.md

 ### Introduction

 ::: warning
-Before learning more about Laravel Hyperf's lazy collections, take some time to familiarize yourself with [PHP generators](https://www.php.net/manual/en/language.generators.overview.php).
+Before learning more about Hypervel's lazy collections, take some time to familiarize yourself with [PHP generators](https://www.php.net/manual/en/language.generators.overview.php).
 :::

 To supplement the already powerful `Collection` class, the `LazyCollection` class leverages PHP's [generators](https://www.php.net/manual/en/language.generators.overview.php) to allow you to work with very large datasets while keeping memory usage low.

-For example, imagine your application needs to process a multi-gigabyte log file while taking advantage of Laravel Hyperf's collection methods to parse the logs.
+For example, imagine your application needs to process a multi-gigabyte log file while taking advantage of Hypervel's collection methods to parse the logs.
 Instead of reading the entire file into memory at once, lazy collections may be used to keep only a small part of the file in memory at a given time:

 ```php
 use App\Models\LogEntry;